ArslanAliAwan/Cancer-Type-Identifcation/README.md

 # CancerType

-Performed detailed analysis with visulizations over the given cancer dataset And build multiple machine learning models and find out their accuracy
+Performed detailed analysis with visulizations over the given cancer dataset.

+And build multiple machine learning models and find out their accuracy and present them in clear report